All coursesForms

 Fields & settings

-Configure fields so forms collect the right information and produce usable submissions.
+Configure forms and fields so they collect the right information and produce usable submissions.

 Fields & settings

-Configure fields so forms collect the right information and produce usable submissions.
+Configure forms and fields so they collect the right information and produce usable submissions.

-Once a form is laid out and styled, the next set of choices lives inside the fields themselves.
-Field decisions shape how easy a form is for visitors to complete and how useful the submission data is once it reaches your team.
+Once a form is laid out and styled, the next set of choices lives inside the Form block settings and its nested field settings.
+These decisions shape how easy a form is for visitors to complete, the form submission experience, and how useful the submission data is once it reaches your team.

 Where and why naming matters